tuhlmann/lift-memoize-todo/README.md

 ````

+Note: You may need to `chmod 755 sbt` to make it executable.

 After downloading the interweb the site will be available at `http://localhost:8080`.

 In the menu to the left there's a link "ToDo" that will show the todo page.